schachi5000/mcc-app/README.md

  <!--![App Logo](app_logo.png) -->

 ## Project Description
-The Marvel Champions Companion App is a cross-platform application developed with [Jetpack Compose Multiplatform](https://developer.android.com/jetpack/compose) for Android and iOS.
+The Marvel Champions Companion App is a cross-platform application developed with [Compose Multiplatform](https://www.jetbrains.com/lp/compose-multiplatform/) by JetBrains for Android and iOS.
 This app provides comprehensive support and resources for the Marvel Champions card game, helping players enhance their gaming experience.
 The app utilizes the [marvelcdb.com](https://marvelcdb.com) API to provide up-to-date card data and information.

 ## Features
 - Card Database: Browse an extensive database of Marvel Champions game cards, updated through the [marvelcdb.com](https://marvelcdb.com/api/) API.